gopheracademy/gopheracademy-web/content/advent-2017/using-go-templates.md

 ## Conclusion

 In this article we showed how to use basic templating functions to manipulate data along with several use cases.
-This article is meant to be quick reference to Go's `template` packages.
+This article is meant to be a quick reference to Go's `template` packages.
 You can also check out the official [`text/template`](https://golang.org/pkg/text/template/) and [`html/template`](https://golang.org/pkg/html/template/) if you're interested in more complex use cases.

 If you have any questions, feel free to contact me!
-You can find me as xmudrii on [Gophers Slack](https://gophers.slack.com/), [Twitter](https://github.com/xmudrii) and [GitHub](https://github.com/xmudrii).
+You can find me as xmudrii on [Gophers Slack](https://gophers.slack.com/), [Twitter](https://twitter.com/xmudrii) and [GitHub](https://github.com/xmudrii).